infinitysquaredtech/infinitysquaredtech.github.io/README.md

 ```

 This will:
-- Transpile and minify all JavaScript files
+- Transpile and minify all JavaScript files with Babel
+- Process and minify CSS files with PostCSS and cssnano
 - Generate optimized Tailwind CSS
-- Output production-ready files to `lib/`
+- Output production-ready files to `lib/` directory

 ### Clean Build